Víctor Fernández (footballer, born 2007): Levante

+Valencia

+On 1 September 2025, Fernández moved to Valencia CF on a one-year loan deal, being initially assigned to the reserves in the fourth division.
+The following 24 June, after scoring 11 goals for the B's, he signed a permanent three-year deal with the club, and returned to his first club Valladolid on loan on 8 July.

 International career

 Fernández made his debut with the Spain national under-17 team on 6 September 2023, in a 2–1 win over Morocco.
 He scored his first goal with the side on 28 October, in a 5–0 routing of North Macedonia.

 Personal life

 Fernández's father, also named Víctor, was also a footballer.
 A striker, he too played for Valladolid.